CtrlK

 Distinctiveness Conflict Risk

-The deadlock-specific terminology provides some distinctiveness, but the vague capability description ('guidance and automation') could overlap with general debugging or concurrency skills.
-The trigger terms are specific enough to reduce major conflicts.
+Deadlock detection is a reasonably specific niche, which helps distinctiveness.
+However, the vague language ('comprehensive guidance and automation') could overlap with general debugging or concurrency skills.
+The trigger terms are specific enough to reduce some conflict risk.

 2 / 3